Cacti/documentation/Command-Line-Scripts.md

 Command Line Scripts
 ====================

-Cacti support a number of command line scripts.
-Please find them in the `./cli` directory.
+Cacti supports a number of command line scripts.
+You will find them in the `./cli` directory.
 As of current, following scripts are supported:

     add_device.php
     add_data_query.php